What are the differences between Bengal cats and other tabby cats?

 This lovely girl is called Fire Dancer – she belongs to Jessie, who’s a great friend of ours from our Facebook page

 We’re using her gorgeous photo to demonstrate to you how fantastic a Bengal’s spots – or rosettes – can be.
 In the other spotty breeds we mentioned, the spots are round and evenly distributed, though they might vary in size.
-A Bengal’s spots should be more randomly distributed, with no set patterns, and are usually larger than those of other breeds.
+A Bengal’s spots should be more randomly distributed, with no set patterns, and are usually larger and more distinct than those of other breeds.

 A Bengal’s spots are often arrowhead-shaped like you can see on some of Fire’s in the picture and there should be a sharp contrast of colour between the spots and the base coat.
 Here is where we can talk about rosettes too – which is a unique feature to the Bengal cat (unique when talking about domestic cats, many of our wild cousins have rosettes).
 A rosette is a spot that has a dark outline with a lighter colour inside, with the inside colour being darker than the base coat.
 I’m sure you can see why we chose this pic of Fire to illustrate this – her rosetting is superb!

 Because a Bengal’s spots are random, the pattern on each side of the cat will be asymmetrical – i.e. one side will be different to the other.

 In the same way that Spotted Bengal cats have asymmetrical markings – marbled Bengal cats do too.
 This makes it quite easy if you’re wondering whether or not your marbled fur baby is a Bengal.
 All the other breeds we mentioned have a symmetrical pattern on both of their sides, but Bengals don’t and this is unique to the Bengal breed.

 So take a look at your marbled cat: if the coat is the same on both sides, you don’t have a Bengal!
 If it’s different, you do!